 This insulated, multi-cable connector block is big enough or either the #6 or #4/3 size wire.
 When sharing a 100A circuit they would need the #4 and up (for 2 pro 75 units only).
 You will need two of these, one for each hot leg, and you should be able to use a large wirenut or similar connector for the grounding wire.

-Once you have them wired up and connected to WiFi, please add them to a new Load Group.
+Once your electrician has them wired up and connected to WiFi, please add them to a new Load Group in your dashboard.
 It will allow a combined output per the NEC 125% rule.
 For example, a 50 amp circuit for two Pro 40 units would split the available 40A.

 To set up a Load Sharing Group, follow these steps: